Dirac (dress): Types

+The Dirac is most commonly worn during celebrations/special events such as weddings, parties, festivals etc. Fancier sets of Dirac are sought after for weddings.

+There are many variations including traditional ankle/knee-length Diraq, full body Dirac, the elegant T-shaped Dirac and many others.
+Variations of draping, weight, length, color and sheer are taken into account due to temperature, elegance, modesty and cost.

-The dirac is most commonly worn during celebrations/special events such as weddings, parties, festivals etc. Fancier sets of dirac are sought after for weddings.
-It is usually made out of either chiffon, silk (which are both usually the sheerest variation of a dirac) or velvet (one of the least see-through), amongst many other materials.
+It is usually made out of either chiffon, silk (which are both usually the sheerest variation of a Dirac) or velvet (one of the least see-through and useful in cooler weather), amongst many other materials.
 It is always accompanied with an ankle length underskirt called gorgorad/googarad and a wrap/shawl called garbasaar, which is either worn loosely around the head or neatly on one shoulder.

-The baati/dirac shiid is yet another variation traditionally worn as a house dress and is made of cotton.
-This version is very popular within the entirety of East Africa due to Somali trading within those countries and is seen as a staple clothing.
+The baati/dirac shiid is seen as the precursor traditionally worn as a house dress and is made of cotton, whilst the Dirac is festive dress.

 History

-The dirac originated from Northern Somalia, when it was created by a group of Somali women, but was popularised in the early/mid 1900s in Somalia and Djibouti.
-It then gradually spread to the rest of the Somali regions.
-It was made with colourful fabric, mainly locally made but some imported.
+The Dirac originated in Somalia, using silk and other lightweight fabrics.
+Historically self-tailored and out of reach for the common folk, new designs and styles were innovated by a group of Somali women popularizing it in the early/mid 1900s in Northern Somalia, Somaliland and Djibouti.
+These new styles gradually spread to the rest of the Somali regions overtaking the then common Guntiino.
+It was made with colorful fabric, mainly locally tailored and later imported.